italia/daf-replicate-ingestion/km4city-to-kafka.md

 ## TODOs

 - Integrate Avro classes generation in Maven
+- Add a Dockerfile that allows to obtain an image without a host Maven
 - Add docker-compose.yml and a Dockerfile in order to give a complete (local) testing environment
 - Explain how to use the microservice
-- Test with a Kafka cluster
+- Test with an external Kafka cluster